nuka-coder/nuka-coder/README.md

 ### Hi, I'm Britany - aka [houdinibeanie][website] 👋

 ## I'm a Writer, Developer, and Photographer!

+### About
+I’m a software developer who is passionate about making technology that solves real-world problems, designing creative websites that elevate user experience, and building community and exchanging ideas with other developers.
+I love working with Front-End technologies -like Javascript, HTML, and CSS- but I’m always learning something new and eagerly pursuing Backend technologies as well.
+Honestly, learning is my favorite thing about software development because you never stop learning!
+And what you learn continues to make you an even stronger developer.
+Adding a new technology, or framework, to my utility belt is like a real-world ‘Level Up!’, and as a gamer I find this incredibly exciting.
+---
 #### What I'm working on:
 - I'm currently working on this [CS50 course][cs50-course] to sharpen my computer science logic.
 #### What I'm learning: